 Join by September 1st to receive 20% off!
 This way, you’ll be able to follow along with others and complete the challenge by the end of September.

-The deadline to join the course is May 23rd, 2021.
-After that, the course will be closed until October 2021.
+The deadline to join the course is September 3, 2023.
+After that, the course will be closed for th next year.

 One of the biggest challenges piano students have is lack of focus.
 Piano playing can seem like a never-ending project.